BLOG

 Client-Ready Presentation

 The best data is worthless if it's presented poorly.
-Effective agency reports lead with an executive summary, use charts over raw tables, highlight wins prominently, address challenges honestly with solutions, and close with clear next steps.
-Format for the audience, not for analysts.
+Good reports lead with a summary, use charts over raw tables, and highlight wins clearly.
+They also address challenges honestly with solutions and close with clear next steps.

 • Executive summary first